 - Information location tools such as search engines, directories, indexes, etc. Under this exemption, in order to qualify the provider must lack the requisite knowledge or ability to control the material, or cannot receive financial benefit from the infringing activity if it does have the right to control the content.
 It must also take down any infringing materials immediately upon notification.

-However, DMCA safe harbor immunity does not arise automatically.
-In light of a recent Fourth Circuit decision, BMG Rights Mgmt LLC v.
-Cox Communications Inc. (4th Cir.
-2018), ISPs should revisit the following important lessons to ensure DMCA safe harbor immunity.
+However, DMCA safe harbor copyright immunity doesn’t arise automatically and can be forfeited once obtained.
+ISPs should revisit the following important lessons to ensure it meets the DMCA safe harbor requirements.

 1. ISPs must designate a DMCA agent with the U.S. Copyright Office.

 Under Section 512 of the Act, ISPs must designate an agent to receive notice of any infringement claims and register the agent’s contact information with the U.S. Copyright Office (a DMCA Registration).
 Service providers must also include this information on their website along with complying with the ‘Notice-and-Takedown’ requirements of the Act.
-This mean website operators that allow users to submit or post content must designate an agent to receive this notice and provide the contact information to the Copyright Office.
-This also means that upon notification of claimed infringement, website operators must promptly remove, or disable access to, the material in question.
+This mean website operators that allow users to submit or post content must designate an agent to receive this notice and provide the agent contact information to the Copyright Office.
+Contact information includes the agent’s name (or department if not an individual), address, phone number and email address.

 2016 Revised Electronic DMCA Agent Registration

 Late in 2016, an amendment was made to the DMCA requiring electronic registration (or re-registration) of an ISP’s designated agent.
 Many ISPs believed that their prior “paper” registration would satisfy the new requirement.
 This is not the case.
 ISPs must register (or re-register) electronically with the U.S. Copyright Office even if previously registered via paper application prior to January 1st, 2018.
 Failing to do so can jeopardize DMCA safe harbor immunity.
-As the defendant in Cox Communications found out the hard way after the jury awarded the plaintiff $25M, this mistake can be costly.
+As the defendant in Cox Communications found out the hard way after the jury awarded the plaintiff $25M due to willful contributory copyright infringement, this mistake can be very costly.
 The registration fee is only $6.

 An ISP’s designation will expire and become invalid three years after it is registered unless the service provider renews the designation with the Copyright Office by either amending it to correct or update all relevant information or re-submitting it without amendment to confirm nothing has changed.

-2. All service providers must include a DMCA Policy on their website.
+2. ISPs must include a DMCA Policy on their website.

 3. There must be a Repeat Infringers Policy.